OpenSwitchNOS/openswitch-ops/docs/vlan_user_guide.md

 switch# show running-config
 Current configuration:
 !
-vlan 3003
 vlan 1
     no shutdown
+vlan 3003
+vlan 2
+    no shutdown
 vlan 1212
     no shutdown
 vlan 33
     no shutdown
 vlan 2
     no shutdown
-interface bridge_normal
+interface 1
+    no shutdown
     no routing
+    vlan access 1
 ```
 ```
 switch# show vlan summary
-Number of existing VLANs: 5
+Number of existing VLANs: 6
 ```

 2. ++ Viewing VLAN detailed information++